lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Component AlgorithmIdentifiers for Public Keys and Signatures

+EDNOTE: Authors, why is this section here?
+Why does the draft care how a SubjectPublicKeyInfo is reconstructed?

 The following sections list explicitly the DER encoded `AlgorithmIdentifier` that MUST be used when reconstructing `SubjectPublicKeyInfo` and Signature Algorithm objects for each component algorithm type, which may be required for example if cryptographic library requires the public key in this form in order to process each component algorithm.
 The public key `BIT STRING` should be taken directly from the respective component of the Composite ML-DSA public key.

 For newer Algorithms like Ed25519 or ML-DSA the AlgorithmIdentifiers are the same for Public Key and Signature.
 Older Algorithms have different AlgorithmIdentifiers for keys and signatures and are specified separately here for each component.